pauline-soutrenon/challenge_evalllm2025_combined_approach/README.md

 The following steps are performed:
 1. **NER with Camembert bio GLiNER** and a simplified list of labels.
 The model will find entities and attribute a label.
 2. **Fine-grained classification with LLM** to specify labels previously predicted.
 For test dataset, the non-merged labels will be mapped (e.g., it will convert *Lieu* in *LOCATION*) and the merged labels (*Maladie*, *Date* and *Periode*) will be refine by requesting a LLM.
-For training dataset, it is possible to do a mapping to have results.
+For training dataset, it is possible to do a mapping from expected labels to the simplified label to estimate the results.
 3. **NER post-processing** to :
     - correct start and end positions if needed ;
     - retrieve all mentions of the same entity in the text ;